 - The Atoner: Is noticeably politer towards Oliver post-"Damaged," because of his arresting Oliver on supposedly false charges and almost getting him killed.

-- Authority Equals Asskicking: The most competent SCPD officer shown on-screen and has become Da Chief starting Season 3.
+- Authority Equals Asskicking: The most competent SCPD officer shown on-screen and was Da Chief from season 3-4.

 - Bald of Awesome: Sports a shaved head starting Season 3.

 - Berserk Button: "The Huntress Returns" shows that Quentin is not fond of being told that his daughters are/were easy.